kyverno/website/content/en/docs/Writing policies/match-exclude.md

           - v1/NetworkPolicy
 ```

-As of Kyverno 1.5.0, wildcards are supported in the `kinds` field allowing you to match on every resource type in the cluster.
+Wildcards are supported in the `kinds` field allowing you to match on every resource type in the cluster.
 Selector labels support wildcards `(* or ?)` for keys as well as values in the following paths.

-* `match.resources.selector.matchLabels`
-* `exclude.resources.selector.matchLabels`
 * `match.any.resources.selector.matchLabels`
 * `match.all.resources.selector.matchLabels`
 * `exclude.any.resources.selector.matchLabels`